Chapter 5.04

 5.04.100 License revocation procedure.

 A. A business license may be revoked for any violation of this chapter, including those specified in Section 5.04.090.
-A business license may be revoked either by order of the city judge or by an administrative order of the operations manager.
+A business license may be revoked either by order of the town judge or by an administrative order by the town manager.

-B. If the operations manager determines that the town has valid grounds to revoke a business license, he must notify the business in writing of these grounds at least ten days before he issues an administrative order revoking a business license.
-The notice must also inform the business that it has ten days from the date of the notice to provide the town with any documents or information contesting the stated grounds for revocation.
-After reviewing all pertinent documents and information, including any submittal by the business contesting the stated grounds, the operations manager may issue an administrative order revoking a business license if he determines that the business has committed any violation of this chapter, including those specified in Section 5.04.090.
+B. If the town manager determines that the town has valid grounds to revoke a business license, the town manager must notify the business in writing of these grounds at least ten business days before issuing an administrative order revoking a business license.
+The notice must also inform the business that it has ten business days from the date of the notice to provide the town with any documents or information contesting the stated grounds for revocation.
+After reviewing all pertinent documents and information, including any submittal by the business contesting the stated grounds, the town manager may issue an administrative order revoking a business license if the business has committed any violation of this chapter, including those specified in Section 5.04.090.

 5.04.110 Violations--Penalties.

 Violation of this chapter is a municipal infraction subject to the provisions of Sections 7-1-4150 through 7-1-4152, MCA.
 In addition to any civil penalty ordered by virtue of a municipal infraction, the town judge may enter a civil judgment against the defendant for the amount of the license found due and unpaid and may issue an order revoking a defendant’s business license.
 (Ord.
+266 §1 (Exh.
+A)(part), 2018: Ord.
 220 §11, 2006)